JC Travels: A long weekend in Cornwall, UK

 On Friday night, we were in planning mode – heading out for dinner to think about our action plan for the next day and a half.
 The weather was being a little temperamental, so we wanted a good combination of outside and inside activities!

 Saturday started with us having a little drive to the beach as it was time to see the sea!
 Cornwall is full of cute little beaches and inlets.
 It did start to drizzle but that did not stop us from having a good wander down the beach, looking in all the little coves and cracks.
+It was like something from the Cumbrian rambler, and had a strange serenity to it.
 I do actually like visiting cold beaches, it reminded me a little of the wanders I had done in Scotland.

 We knew where we needed to be in the afternoon, so decided to stop off somewhere on the way, and picked the little town of Mevagissey.
 I think one of my favourite things about Cornwall was all the small villages, dotted along the coast and filled with independent shops.
 We had a good wander around the docks, grabbing a proper Cornish ice cream before popping into a little cozy pub for a drink.